Free Calculator · Updated 2026

 Multiple platforms — do they combine?

 No. Each payment processor evaluates its own threshold independently.
-If you made $1,200 on Etsy and $1,200 on PayPal in 2025, neither platform will issue a 1099-K (each is below the $2,500 federal threshold) — but you still earned $2,400 of taxable income and need to report it on your return.
+If you made $1,200 on Etsy and $1,200 on PayPal in 2025, neither platform will issue a 1099-K (each is well below the $20,000 and 200-transaction federal threshold) — but you still earned $2,400 of taxable income and need to report it on your return.

 State thresholds can be lower